 What Is Seed Funding?

-So what is seed funding?
-Seed funding can be any amount of money, from any source, that helps move a business from the conceptual phase to the implementation phase.
+Seed funding is any amount of money, from any source, that helps move a business from the conceptual phase to the implementation phase.

-How Seed Funding Works
+How Does Seed Funding Work?

 Seed Funding VS Series A Funding